 - Please download the file linked below, "Investor verification letter template.pdf", and supply it to your qualified, independent third party.
 Qualified parties under the SEC rules would include your CPA, attorney, or wealth advisor attached to a registered broker-dealer.

 - Once the qualified party has completed your letter, you may upload it to your Transaction Center.

 Can CrowdStreet verify my accreditation?

-- No, CrowdStreet is not an SEC-qualified party and cannot verify your accreditation.
-Please do not upload financial documents (e.g. account balance statements, tax returns, W-2s, etc.) directly to your CrowdStreet Transaction Center for this purpose.
+- No, CrowdStreet cannot verify your accreditation.
+Please do not upload financial documents (e.g. account balance statements, tax returns, W-2s, etc.) directly to your CrowdStreet account for this purpose.

-- CrowdStreet does not require and will not store this type of documentation for you to invest on the CrowdStreet marketplace.
-We only require a letter verifying your accredited status, per SEC rules.
+- CrowdStreet does not require and will not store this type of documentation for you to invest on the CrowdStreet Marketplace.
+We only require a letter verifying your accredited status, per SEC regulation.

 What if I'm not ready to submit an offer on the CrowdStreet marketplace yet, but I still want to verify my accreditation?

 We understand there are reasons you might want to do this, such as to position yourself for offerings that might have tight subscription timelines.
 In this case, we can suggest two options:

 - Use a qualified, independent third-party verifier, such as your CPA, attorney, or wealth advisor (Download the file linked below, "Investor verification letter template.pdf").
 Please note that, in consultation with legal and in support of sponsor requirements, we require that verifications appear on issuer letterhead.

 - Click here to use VerifyInvestor.com as an independent investor.
 You can access instructions here: How do I access VerifyInvestor.com?

 What kind of documentation is required to verify my accreditation?